aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - Plan your OU structure, we are suggesting:
     - core, Central, Sandbox, Unclass, Dev, Test, Prod
     - These OUs correspond with major permission shifts in the SDLC cycle and NOT every stage an organization has in their SDLC cycle (i.e. QA or pre-prod would be included in one of the other OUs)
+    - While OUs can be renamed or additional OUs added at a later point in time, deployed AWS accounts CANNOT be moved between top-level OUs (guardrail violation), nor can OUs easily be deleted (requires deleting all AWS accounts from within the OU first).
   - 6 \* RFC1918 Class B address blocks (CIDR's) which do not conflict with your on-premise networks
+    - VPC CIDR blocks cannot be changed after installation, this is simply the way the AWS platform works, given everything is built on top of them.
+Carefully consider your address block selection.
-    - (one for each OU, except Sandbox which is not routable)
+    - one block for each OU, except Sandbox which is not routable
     - the "core" Class B range will be split to support the Endpoint VPC and Perimeter VPC
   - 2 \* RFC6598 /23 address blocks (Government of Canada (GC) requirement only)
+    - Used for MAD deployment and perimeter underlay network
-    - (MAD, perimeter underlay)(non-GC customers can use address space from the core CIDR range)
+    - non-GC customers can drop the extra MAD subnets in the Central VPC and use address space from the core CIDR range for the perimeter VPC
   - 2 \* BGP ASN's (TGW, FW Cluster)(a third is required if you are deploying a VGW for DX connectivity)
   - A Unique Windows domain name (`deptaws`/`dept.aws`, `deptcloud`/`dept.cloud`, etc.)
+    - Given this is designed as the primary identity store and used to domain join all cloud hosted workloads, changing this in future is difficult
+    - Pick a Windows domain name that does NOT conflict with your on-premise AD domains, ensuring the naming convention conforms to your organizations domain naming standards to ensure you can eventually create a domain trust between the MAD and on-premise domains/forests
-  - DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution
+  - DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution (can be added in future)
-  - DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]`
+  - DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]` (can be added in future)
-  - DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]`
+  - DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]` (can be added in future)
-  - Wildcard TLS certificate for each of the 2 previous zones
+  - Wildcard TLS certificate for each of the 2 previous zones (can be added in future)
-  - 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate)
+  - 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future)
   - We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.

 4. Create an S3 bucket in your root account with versioning enabled `your-bucket-name`